JeffreySarnoff/ArbNumerics.jl/README.md

 ## Installation

 This requires Julia v0.7-, and access to the Arb C library.
 Do this (don't be concerned with the messages): `using Pkg; Pkg.rm("Nemo"); Pkg.rm("Nemo"); Pkg.add("Nemo")`.
 There will commence all sorts of activity.
-If you are doing this before Nemo.jl has a v0.7 release, you will see a message that the  installation failed.  _That is OK!_  Now you have the Arb C library and I can find it.
+If you are doing this before Nemo.jl has a v0.7 release, you will see a message that the  installation failed.  _That is OK!_

+Now you have the Arb C library and I can find it.

-Now exit Julia `exit()` and restart Julia.
-Do this: `using Pkg; Pkg.add("ArbNumerics")`.
-That should do it.
+Exit `exit()` and restart Julia.
+Do this: `using Pkg; Pkg.add("ArbNumerics"); Pkg.build("ArbNumerics"); using ArbNumerics`.
+There should not be any error messages.
+If there are, let me know.

 ## Constructors